narrowspark/coding-standard/README.md

 ------------
 #### PHPstan

-Create a configuration file `phpstan.neon` and add these rules:
+Create a configuration file `phpstan.neon`

+Add these rules or use `composer require --dev phpstan/extension-installer`.

 ```neon
 includes: